ketsia0623/cisc108-Final-project/README.md

 The lava(red rectangle taking up the bottom of screen) keeps rising up as the t-rex is moving up the platforms.
 There will be obstacles like fire droplets falling down that can reduce the user's score if it touches the t-rex.
 To win, the user needs to have collected a certain amount of points before the lava completely rises(timer runs out).
-If the lava touches the t-rex, the user losses.
+If the lava touches the t-rex, the user loses.

 Phase 1
-- [ ] There is a bouncing t-rex, rising lava, and volcano background
+- [x] There is a bouncing t-rex, and a volcano background
-- [ ] The t-rex can jump on top of platforms
+- [x] The t-rex can jump on top of platforms
-- [ ] The t-rex is controlled with the keyboard keys: up, down, left, right & space
+- [x] The t-rex is controlled with the keyboard keys: left, right & space
-- [ ] There is top where the user can reach.
+- [x] There t-rex can bounce off the top and the sides of the screen

 Phase 2
 - [ ] The screen moves up